jessicavaughn619/stitch-fix-clone/README.md

 # Stitch Fix Clone
 I am a full-stack developer and have always held a love for fashion and style.
 I was introduced to Stitch Fix many years ago as a client and have been hooked on their personal styling service ever since.
-Stitch Fix is a dream company for me, therefore I was inspired to build a clone application using Rails and React to explore nuances of their UI as well as stretch my development skills to integrate product data from multiple APIs into a comprehensive product database.
+Stitch Fix is a dream company for me, therefore I was inspired to build a React UI clone to explore nuances of their UI.

 ## Installation
 This project is containerized with Docker.
 If you do not have docker installed, check out the documentation [here](https://www.docker.com/get-started/).